aitoroses/floxide/docs/examples/event-driven-workflow.md

 # Event-Driven Workflow Example

-This document provides a complete example of using event-driven workflow capabilities in the Flowrs framework.
+This document provides a complete example of using event-driven workflow capabilities in the Floxide framework.

 ## Overview